ADAO Asbestos Prevention and Awareness Conference Runs Sept. 16-17Asbestos Exposure & Bans

 Livestreaming the event is free, but registration is required.

-Friday features the Arts, Advocacy and Action Festival, focused on the impact storytelling has on raising awareness of toxic asbestos and preventing exposure.
+Friday features the Arts, Advocacy and Action Festival, focused on the impact storytelling has on raising awareness of the dangers of asbestos and preventing exposure.

 David Boraks, a journalist with WFAE, the National Public Radio affiliate in Charlotte, North Carolina, will deliver the keynote address.
 Boraks’ reporting has documented higher levels of asbestos exposure in poorer communities.